OctopusDeploy/blog/blog/2023-06/using-the-deploy-a-bicep-template-step/index.md

 ## Account configuration

 You need an Azure account along with a target resource group.
-For help configuring an Azure account, read our docs about [connecting an Azure account to Octopus Deploy](https://octopus.com/docs/infrastructure/accounts/azure#azure-service-principal).

 When specifying a resource group if it does not exist, it gets created as part of the deployment process.
 If the resource group does not exist and it's being created as a part of the deployment, you must specify the resource group location.